 We refilled all of our water which included our water bladders (3L each) and water bottles (1L each).
 We did not want to stop for the day yet and needed to use some water for both dinner and breakfast.
 We decided to fill our collapsible 10L bucket with 3L of water.
 The water in the bucket would be used for cooking, coffee and replenish any water we would drink in the next hour or so of hiking.

 The trail headed up a short ways before dropping steadily losing 90 m over the next 1.2 km.
 The sun was setting fast and as we climbed up a small slope we started looking for a flat spot to pitch the tent.
-Emily decided that she would like to make it up to the ridge beside the large rock outcrop.
+Micah decided that she would like to make it up to the ridge beside the large rock outcrop.
 As we came past the rock outcrop the trail crossed over the small pass and took a hard left.
 There was a distinctive trail leading along the ridge to the west that brought us to a lightly used campsite complete with fire pit (-111.13407, 33.19439).
 It took us 35 minutes to cover the 2.8 km from the rainwater collector.

 We set up camp.
-Emily got busy making dinner which required boiling water and adding it to our freeze dried food.
+Micah got busy making dinner which required boiling water and adding it to our freeze dried food.
 I took pictures then set up the tent.
 The sun was setting quickly but provided us with a colourful and brilliant sky as we set up camp.

 One of our traditions on hikes is that we read out loud at bedtime.
-It is mostly me doing the reading but on this trip Emily and I took turns doing the reading.
+It is mostly me doing the reading but on this trip Micah and I took turns doing the reading.
 Our book was Chris Townsend’s “High Summer: Backpacking the Canadian Rockies”.
 It is a retelling of Chris Townsend hiking the length of the Canadian Rockies from Montana to almost the North West Territories in 1987.
 Prior to leaving for Arizona I had scanned the first 55 pages into a PDF file and saved it on my tablet.
 The story is very well written and captivating from the beginning.
 Chris Townsend is an accomplised hiker and great storyteller.
 We called it a night at about 8:30 pm.
 Another fantastic day on the AZT.